Responsible Vulnerability Disclosure Policy

 - A clear description of the vulnerability

-- Steps to reproduce
+- Steps to reproduce the issue

 - The affected URL, endpoint, or feature

-- An assessment of the potential impact
+- An assessment of the demonstrated security impact

 - Proof of concept or supporting evidence, where applicable